henry-zwart/uva-game-theory/README.md

 ## Use within Typst webapp
 Create a new project within Typst, and upload the following files from this repository:

-- `resources/`: UvA logos for page headers
+- `src/resources/*`: UvA logos for page headers
-- `lib.typ`: Defines the page setup and general style
+- `src/lib.typ`: Defines the page setup and general style
-- `games.typ`: Show normal form games as a matrix
+- `src/games.typ`: Show normal form games as a matrix

+For a 'ready-made' example template, also upload the following files which recreate Ulle's homework template:

-- `main.typ`: Entrypoint for report, akin to `main.tex`
+- `template/main.typ`: Main entrypoint to the Typst document, akin to `main.tex`

-Note that while `solutions.typ` is optional (this contains the content of the report), `main.typ` does currently import the contents of this file, so won't immediately compile if this is missing.
+- `template/solutions.typ`: Contains all of the content

 ## Contributing